ibexa/documentation-developer/docs/api/rest_api_usage.md

 ## HTTP methods
 https://doc.ibexa.co/en/latest/api/rest_api_guide/#http-methods
 https://doc.ibexa.co/en/latest/api/general_rest_usage/#custom-http-verbs

-TODO: Is PUT used??
-What about HEAD? or TRACE?

 Depending on the used HTTP method, different actions will be possible on the same resource.
 Example: